maiz-an/AutoDriveFetch/README.md

 -DestinationPath AutoDriveFetch_Portable.zip -Force
 ```

-Now upload the ZIP to GitHub Releases:
+Upload it to GitHub Releases:

-➡️ `Releases → New Release → Upload Asset`
+➡️ Releases → New Release → Upload Asset

 ---